GuardiansofthePixels/.github/profile/README.md

 - **docs**: Development guides and documentation.

 ## 👨‍👩‍👦 Contributing
-We welcome contributions from developers, artists, and enthusiasts!
-Check out our [Contribution Guidelines](./CONTRIBUTING.md) to get started.
+We welcome contributions from developers!

 ## 🚀 Get Involved
-- Join our discussions on [Discord](https://discord.gg/yourserver)
+- Join our discussions on [Discord](https://dc.gop-game.de)
 - Report bugs and suggest features via [GitHub Issues](https://github.com/GuardiansOfPixels/game-engine/issues)
-- Follow us on [Twitter](https://twitter.com/GuardiansOfPixels) for updates

 ## ✨ Support Us
 If you love what we do, consider supporting the project by: